christophebedard/instrument-attribute-gcc-plugin/README.md

 * adding the `instrument_function` attribute to a function
 * giving a list of paths to files with function definitions (`-fplugin-arg-instrument_attribute-include-file-list=file,file,…`)
 * giving a list of function names (`-fplugin-arg-instrument_attribute-include-function-list=sym,sym,…`)
+* giving a list of function names for exact matching (`-fplugin-arg-instrument_attribute-include-exact-function-list=sym,sym,…`)

 For example, you might want to use this when you want to instrument only select functions and avoid instrumenting _everything_, since it adds a measurable overhead.